ekoschik/Windows-classic-samples/Samples/WindowPlacement/Win32Concepts.md

 For example, 12 logical pixels on a 150% scale monitor correspond to 18 physical pixels.

-Screen coordinates are *always* used in in physical pixels.
-Because different monitors can have different DPIs, screen coordinates are 'non-uniform', which means they cannot always be scaled by a single DPI value.
+IMPORTANT: Screen coordinates are *always* measured in in physical pixels.
+This is important because screen coordinates span all the monitors, and each monitor can have a different DPI.
+This makes screen coordinates 'non-uniform'.
+This means they cannot be scaled by a single DPI value.
 Computing 'logical screen coordinates' risks using different DPIs when scaling to/from physical, and can lead to bogus coordinates and windows in unexpected positions.
-This is different from client coordinates, or ones relative to the window or monitor origin, which are uniform and can be scaled by the window or monitor DPI.
+This is different from client coordinates, or 'monitor relative' (which isn't commonly used), because top level windows and monitors always have a single DPI (these coordinate spaces are 'uniform', so you can unambiguously scale to/from logical values.

 The API that returns the DPI a window is currently scaling to is [`GetDpiForWindow`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getdpiforwindow).

-> IMPORTANT: Do not use `MonitorFromWindow`/`GetDpiForMonitor` to determine a window's DPI!
+IMPORTANT: Do not use `MonitorFromWindow`/`GetDpiForMonitor` to determine a window's DPI!
 In most cases, the DPI of a monitor that a window is mostly on will match the window's DPI, but this is not a guarantee.
 Using GetDpiForMonitor to scale content in a window can cause the window to 'jump' (rescale) twice when